Supersonic-Sites/Condesa/content/_index.md

         title: Vintage Restoration
       - img: 3fae728c-caf0-4b41-7692-2d69827f7e00
         aos: fade-up
-        cta_link: repair/
+        cta_link: restoration/
         cta_select: true
         img_alt: "Picture of a repaired and restored jewelry "
         cta: Learn More
         desc: We can repair and restore all fine jewelry and precious items.
 Repairing your memento is our passion.
+You can trust David with the most advanced of repairs.
         aos_select: true
         title: Jewelry Repair
+      - img: 3429adfa-5f77-496a-dfd8-eecf2ee41d00
+        aos: fade-up
+        cta_link: restoration/
+        cta_select: true
+        img_alt: Special Items & Jewelry
+        cta: Learn More
+        desc: Jewels come in many types, the most precious items are not necessarily rings and pendants, but objects that contain unique blessings or notable energies.
+        aos_select: true
+        title: Special Items
   - type: divider
     bg_color: white
   - type: gallery